coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 So we built [Horizon][horizon] and started working on Horizon Cloud -- a way for users to deploy and scale RethinkDB/Horizon apps.
-The challanges of building three large projects (RethinkDB, Horizon, and Horizon Cloud) with a very small team eventually caught up with us, and we never managed to ship the cloud offering before we ran out of money.
+The challenges of building three large projects (RethinkDB, Horizon, and Horizon Cloud) with a very small team eventually caught up with us, and we never managed to ship the cloud offering before we ran out of money.
 Kudos to the engineering team, though.
 They came very, very